 \section{Summary}

-The preserved and recently supplemented data on the relativistic fragmentation of $^{16}$O, $^{22}$Ne, $^{28}$Si, and $^{197}$Au nuclei in a nuclear track emulsion made it possible to identify decays of $^8$Be, $^9$B nuclei and Hoyle state in the invariant mass distributions of 2$\alpha$-pairs, 2$\alpha p$- and 3$\alpha$-triplets.
-The determination of the invariant mass from the angles of emission of fragments in the velocity conservation approximation turns out to be an adequate approximation.
-Starting with the $^{16}$O fragmentation, the presented analysis indicates a relative enhancement in the $^8$Be contribution with an increase in the number of relativistic $\alpha$-particles per event and the remaining proportional contributions of HS and $^9$B. In the $^{197}$Au fragmentation, the tendency is traced up to at least 10 relativistic $\alpha$-particles per event.
-This observation makes it possible to propose a development of the theory of relativistic fragmentation of nuclei taking into account the interactions of $\alpha$-particles, which are characteristic of low-energy nuclear physics.
+The preserved and recently supplemented data on the relativistic fragmentation of $^{16}$O, $^{22}$Ne, $^{28}$Si, and $^{197}$Au nuclei in a nuclear track emulsion helped us to identify decays of $^{8}$Be, $^{9}$B nuclei and Hoyle state in the invariant mass distributions of 2$\alpha$-pairs, 2$\alpha p$- and 3$\alpha$-triplets.
+The determination of the invariant mass from the fragment emission angles in the velocity conservation approximation turns out to be an adequate approximation.
+Starting with the $^{16}$O fragmentation, the presented analysis has indicated a relative enhancement in the $^{8}$Be contribution while increasing in the number of relativistic $\alpha$-particles per event and remaining proportional contributions of HS and $^{9}$B. In the $^{197}$Au fragmentation, the tendency is traced up to at least 10 relativistic $\alpha$-particles per event.
+This observation has assumed the development of the theory of relativistic nucleus fragmentation taking into account the $\alpha$-particle interactions, that is characteristic for low-energy nuclear physics.

-It is obvious that it is necessary to increase the statistics of events with a high multiplicity of $\alpha$-particles with special attention to the accuracy of measurements of the emission angles of relativistic He and H fragments.
-An analysis of the data on the $^{16}$O fragmentation in the hydrogen bubble chamber confirms the approximations and conclusions made.
-The application of this method would be productive for light isotopes, including radioactive ones.
-Unfortunately, it has gone down in history, and its renewal does not seem real.
-The feasibility of this approach by other methods of high energy physics has not yet been demonstrated.
-Therefore, the use of the flexible method of nuclear track emulsion retains a prospect for the study of unstable states produced in a narrow cone of relativistic fragmentation by nuclei in the widest range of mass numbers.
+Taking to account all mentioned above it is necessary to increase the statistics of events with high multiplicity of $\alpha$-particles at high accuracy of measurements of the emission angles of relativistic He and H fragments.
+The analysis of the data on the $^{16}$O fragmentation in the hydrogen bubble chamber has confirmed the approximations and conclusions made.
+The application of this method would be efficient for light isotopes, including the radioactive ones.
+The feasibility of this approach in comparison with other methods in high energy physics has not been demonstrated yet.
+Therefore, the use of the flexible method of nuclear track emulsion retains a prospect to study the unstable states produced in a narrow cone of relativistic fragmentation by nuclei in the widest range of mass numbers.